htgt/sge-primer-scoring/README.md

 ```

 ## Usage
-An example input file and output file can be found in the examples folder.
+An example input and output file can be found in the examples folder.

 ## Support
 Tell people where they can go to for help.
 It can be any combination of an issue tracker, a chat room, an email address, etc.